 Detentions are used to help students correct their behavior and may be issued by any staff member.
 They will be served in the area designated by the issuer.
 Each student who is to be detained will be given written notification one school day preceding such detention.
-Requests for postponement of a detention date should be submitted to the administrator and must be made prior to thetime of the detention.
-Student employment is not a valid reason for postponement of a detention.
+Requests for postponement of a detention date should be submitted to the administrator and must be made prior to the time of the detention.
+Student employment is not a valid reason for the postponement of detention.